rafaelnapolitanoo/Fundamental-Analysis/README.md

 Ultilizarei a biblioteca pandas para analisar e tratar os diversos dados recebidos após a requisição e usarei matplotilib ou seaborn para execução dos graficos.

 Pretendo ,ao finalizar, transformar em um arquivo executavel com aplicação gráfica do tkinter ou então colocar em um dominio para o código não ficar tão lento e demorado.

+This personal project aims to assist in fundamental analysis of companies before investing, merging programming and economics.
+The code is designed to comprehend financial fundamentals such as net profit, revenue, profit margin, ROE (return on equity), EBITDA (earnings before interest, taxes, depreciation, and amortization), debt ratio (debt/equity), liquidity (current ratio), and valuation multiples (P/E, P/B, etc.).
+It starts with user input to select the desired stock ticker, using an API to fetch financial indicators from the Fundamentus website and storing them.
+Next, it compares the indicators of the selected stock with three others from the same sector using graphs, providing a fair comparison.
+The project employs the pandas library for data analysis and matplotilib or seaborn for graphs.
+The ultimate goal is to transform it into an executable file with a graphical interface using tkinter or host it on a domain for improved code efficiency.